eranltd/DuckGoProxy_Core/README.md

 Flux applications have three major parts: the ___dispatcher___, the ___stores___, and the ___views___ (React components).
 These should not be confused with Model-View-Controller.
 Controllers do exist in a Flux application, but they are ___controller-views___ -- views often found at the top of the hierarchy that retrieve data from the stores and pass this data down to their children.
 Additionally, ___action creators___ — dispatcher helper methods — are often used to support a semantic dispatcher API.
 It can be useful to think of them as a fourth part of the Flux update cycle.

+Install npm packages
+To install third-party npm packages, use a command prompt in the ClientApp subdirectory.
+For example:

+Console

+Copy
+cd ClientApp
+npm install --save <package_name>

 ## Structure and Data Flow